owid/covid-19-data/scripts/README.md

 Scripts used internally to generate and standardize the data files.

-For details about vaccination automation script check [here](scripts/vaccinations/README.md).
+For information on our vaccination automated scripts, check [here](scripts/vaccinations/README.md).

 ## How to run these scripts